-V- Conclusion and policy implications
+5. Conclusion and policy implications

 We are interested in investigating in this study the nature of the relationship between public spending and economic growth in MENA and some developing countries during the period from 1988 to 2016.
 This study contributes mainly to the existing literature in this field from a methodological point of view from where we argue a dynamic panel model recently developed by Chudik, et al. (2017).
 This model takes into account dynamics, cross-country heterogeneity, cross-sectional dependence and feedback effects between government expenditure and growth.
 Furthermore, in this paper we examine the long-term effects of government expenditure build-up on economic growth using ARDL and DL specifications discussed in Chudik et al. (2015), as well as their cross-sectionally augmented versions.
-The main finding of this study shows that there is a government expenditure threshold effects on growth economic for all panel groups.
+The main finding of this study shows that there is a government expenditure threshold effects on economic growth for all panel groups.
 Indeed, consistent with an important body of the recent literature, the threshold is between 10-30 percent for all countries, 20 and 30 percent for MENA countries and 10 and 20 percent for developing countries.
 It is also clear that this threshold effect is significantly greater for MENA countries.
-In addition, the results of the CS-ARDL model across various groups suggest a positive relationship between a government expenditure and economic growth.
-Indeed, the coefficients of government expenditure are positive and mostly statistically significant at 10 and 5 percent levels, with their values ranging from 0.03 to 0.1.
-It is also important to note that these coefficients are relatively more significant for MENA countries than those for developing countries.
-However, the results of the robustness analysis are relatively less significant than the other results.
+In addition, the empirical results indicated that the relationship between government expenditure and economic growth is not monotonic nor is it linear.
+Specifically, we found evidence of a U-shaped relationship between government expenditure and economic growth.
+Indeed, a very high government expenditure can led to lower economic growth while reasonable government expenditure can led to increased growth.
+The coefficients of government expenditure are positive if government expenditure in percentage of GDP is smaller than the threshold value.
+However, excessive government expenditure might have adverse spillovers on long-term economic growth.

-Therefore, taking into account this result some policy implications can be proposed as follows:
+Based on these findings, certain policy implications can be proposed:

 - There is a need for policymakers, in some developing countries, particularly in MENA countries from where their public expenditure share is inferior to empirical threshold to engage more spending in order to boost growth.
-Nevertheless, these expenditures, especially those coming from an external source should be affected to productive sectors in order to create added value and employment. - It is also important to stress that for the countries where they achieve the optimal threshold they should invest more in institutional field in order to provide a clean framework in which public funds is efficiently allocated.
-For all countries (having a public share below or above threshold) there is a need to invest not only in public capital, but also in institutions and fight against corruption.
+Nevertheless, these expenditures, especially those coming from an external source should be affected to productive sectors in order to create added value and employment. - For the countries achieving the optimal threshold, they should also invest in the institutional field in order to provide a clean framework in which public funds is efficiently allocated.
+For all countries (having a public share below or above threshold) there is hence a need to invest not only in public capital, but also in institutions and fight against corruption.
 They should also ameliorate affairs' climate and enhance social cohesion.

-While this study investigated the nature of the relationship between public expenditures and growth, and at our knowledge, this is the first attempt which used the model of Chudic et al. (2017) in this field, the future empirical works could studied this relationship taking into account different expenditures categories.
-The decomposition of the budget permits to distinguish between productive and unproductive spending and it can better light policymakers.
+This paper studies the nature of the relationship between public expenditures and growth, and at our knowledge, this is the first attempt which used the model of Chudic et al. (2017) in this field.
+Future empirical works could examine this relationship while taking into account different expenditures categories.
+It is also important to consider the decomposition of the budget in order to distinguish between productive and unproductive spending.